 Yesterday, while I was leaving work, my friends wished me a nice weekend, acknowledging that I was taking today off in honor of my birthday.
 Happy Birthday they chimed while sweetly presenting me with a sunflower plant.
 As I have for the past twenty-seven years when asked about birthday plans, I am apt to explain that it is also my son’s birthday.
 Though my day’s celebration is no longer actively intertwined with his as it was when he was young, I cannot extricate my birth from his.

-When I mentioned this, Josie commented how for every parent, the birth day (or receiving day) of their first child marks their own re-birth as well, no matter the confluence of dates.
+When I mentioned this, Josie commented on how for every parent, the birthday (or receiving day) of their first child marks their own re-birth as well, no matter the confluence of dates.
 It is the day that changes profoundly everything that may have preceded it.
 This is quite true.
 Cathy added that she birthed her first child exactly at the moment Mount St. Helena’s volcano erupted in 1980!
 While distanced by an entire continent, for her the event was no less spectacular.

 Still, I remain as tickled and surprised by my calendrical coincidence of blazing glory incarnation as I was the mid-summer night it occurred.
 And, as I have mentioned in previous posts, I enjoy that the date I first brought babe to breast coincides with World Breastfeeding Week/Breastfeeding Awareness Month.
 As a matter with so many implications for health, nutrition, and societal well being, and one rife with dilemmas, I try to bring attention to this important activism each year.
 Thanks to Mary Ellen, here’s a nice little video about First Food that helps give perspective to the story of infant feeding.